 Media registration and credentials

-News media may attend AAIC 2014 at no charge; we strongly request that you register in advance.
+News media may attend AAIC 2015 at no charge; we strongly request that you register in advance.
+Registration opens in early 2015.

 AAIC press registration and press badges are available only to credentialed journalists from recognized external print, broadcast, syndicated or online news organizations.